ibm-cloud-docs/account/iam-whatis.md

 ### Access groups for streamlined access management
 {: #access-groups-quick-access}

-Quickly and easily assign access for a group or users or service IDs organized in an access group by assigning access to the group, and then add or remove users or service IDs as needed to grant or deny access to account resources.
+Quickly and easily assign access for a group of users, service IDs, or trusted profiles that are organized in an access group by assigning access to the group, and then add or remove identities as needed to grant or deny access to account resources.
 Access groups enable you to manage a minimal number of policies in the account.
 For more information, see [Setting up access groups](/docs/account?topic=account-groups).

 ### Trusted profiles for eliminating the need to manage credentials
 {: #trusted-profiles-feature}
+{: support}
+{: help}

-Quickly and easily assign access for a group of federated users or compute resources that are organized in a trusted profile.
-You assign access to the profile, and then add or remove conditions as needed to grant or deny access to account resources.
+Automatically grant federated users access to your account with conditions based on SAML attributes from your corporate directory.
+Trusted profiles can also be used to set up fine-grained authorization for applications that are running in compute resources.
+This way, you aren't required to create service IDs or API keys for the compute resources.
+Assign access to the profile by adding it to an access group or by assigning individual policies, and then add or remove conditions as needed to grant or deny access to account resources.
 By using trusted profiles, you can centrally manage the access lifecycle to multiple {{site.data.keyword.cloud_notm}} assets.
-For more information, see [Setting up trusted profiles](/docs/account?topic=account-create-trusted-profile).
+For more information, see [Creating trusted profiles](/docs/account?topic=account-create-trusted-profile).

 #### Federated users
 {: #trusted-profiles-feature-fedusers}

-Your users might already have identities outside of {{site.data.keyword.cloud_notm}}, in your corporate directory.
+Your users might already have identities outside of {{site.data.keyword.cloud_notm}} in your corporate directory.
 If your users need to work with {{site.data.keyword.cloud_notm}} resources or work with applications that access those resources, then those users also need {{site.data.keyword.cloud_notm}} credentials.
 You can use a trusted profile to specify permissions for users whose identity is federated from your organization or an external IdP.
 By using your IdP, you can provide a way for users in your company to use single sign-on (SSO).
 To connect your federated users with {{site.data.keyword.cloud_notm}} resources, see [Federating users to {{site.data.keyword.cloud_notm}}](#federation-iam).

 #### Compute resources
 {: #trusted-profiles-feature-resources}